GATEOverflow/q2a-topusers-per-month/README.rst

 ------------
 Example
 ------------
-This plugin is used at Ghttp://www.gute-mathe-fragen.de which is a mathematics forum.
+This plugin is used at www.gute-mathe-fragen.de which a q2a-forum for mathematics.
 See also screenshot in the plugin files.

 ------------
 Installation